LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Rogers et al. 2020.md

 key: P7DAMG6H
 version: 2239
 itemType: journalArticle
-title: "A Primer in BERTology: What We Know About How BERT Works"
+paperTitle: "A Primer in BERTology: What We Know About How BERT Works"
 publicationTitle: Transactions of the Association for Computational Linguistics
 volume: 8
 pages: 842-866